The major in European studies is part of the program in International and Area Studies.

 L79 EuSt 341 German Thought and the Modern Era

 In this introduction to the intellectual history of the German-speaking world from roughly 1750 to the present, we will read English translations of works by some of the most influential figures in the German tradition, including Kant, Hegel, Marx, Nietzsche, Freud, Adorno, Heidegger, Arendt, Habermas, and others.
-Our discussions will focus on topics such as secularization, what it means to be modern, the possibility of progress, the role of art and culture in social life, the critique of mass society, and the intrepretation of the Nazi past.
+Our discussions will focus on topics such as secularization, what it means to be modern, the possibility of progress, the role of art and culture in social life, the critique of mass society, and the interpretation of the Nazi past.
 We will consider the arguments of these thinkers both on their own terms and against the backdrop of the historical contexts in which they were written.
 Open to first-year students, non-majors and majors.
-Admission to 400-level courses (except 401, 402, 403, 404, and 408D) is contingent on completion of this course or 340C.
-Qualifies for major or minor credit when taken in conjunction with one-hour discussion section in German.
-The discussion section provides and introduction to critical German vocabulary and is open to students with prior knowledge of German (German 210D or equivalent, or placement by examination).
+Admission to 400-level courses (except 402, 403D, 404, and 408D) is contingent on completion of this course or 340C/340D.
+The main course is conducted in English, so this will only qualify for major or minor credit when taken in conjunction with one-hour discussion section in German (L21 341D).

 Same as L21 German 341

 L79 EuSt 3414 The World Is Not Enough: Europe's Global Empires, 1400-1750